 How To Make Sourdough Stuffing:

-- Bake for 20 minutes, stirring halfway in between so it doesn’t get burnt, but it does get nice and toasty.
+Bake for 20 minutes, stirring halfway in between so the bread cubes don’t get burnt, but rather get nice and toasty.

-- Pour the stuffing back into the cast iron skillet (or baking dish) and bake for 20-30 minutes, until it starts to turn golden brown.
+Bake for 25-30 minutes, until it starts to turn golden brown.

 Find More Farmhouse Holiday Recipes And Inspiration: